jncraton/codeslide/examples/iteration.md

 range
 -----

-- `range` is a generate items to iterate over in Python
+- `range` generates items to iterate over in Python
-- It generates items one at a time for us to iterate over
 - We can change it's behavior in various ways

 Simple range